OUR CHARITIES

 Rock by the Sea selects charities that move us and we like to give back to the area where we hold events.
 We have three main charities that are near and dear to our hearts and we select a local charity for every event.

-The three main charities are the University of Florida's Immunotherapy Brain Tumor Program, Camp Sunshine, and Lyrics for Life.
+The three primary charities are the University of Florida’s Immunotherapy Brain Tumor Program, Camp Sunshine, and Lyrics for Life.

 In 2013, Dr. Mitchell joined the University of Florida faculty and leads a comprehensive brain tumor program focused on translational research.
 He has considerable clinical and translational research experience having served as principal investigator on seven first-in-human protocols through FDA-approved clinical trials.
 The goal of these trials is to see improvements in patient outcomes using novel approaches that stimulate immune responses against malignant brain tumor cells in combination with current standard treatments.
 Dr. Mitchell’s research team will expand upon early successes observed in these personalized cancer treatment approaches, and offer unique clinical options at UF for adult and pediatric patients diagnosed with malignant brain tumors.